bpmcgough/SetReactNative/README.md

 # SetReactNative
 Set (http://www.setgame.com/) app built in React Native

 Hey there, thanks for checking out my app.
+This is my first time ever using React, so all critiques are welcome.
 Read below if you want to play it.

 ## IMPORTANT ##
 This app is not completed but is playable on your phone with the following caveats: